bebraw/cv/cv.md

 In addition, I've run numerous of workshops in countries around Europe.
 Sometimes these have been done for a specific business and occasionally I've run them in conferences.
 The topics have been mainly webpack and React related although I've done occasional marketing consulting as well.

-At the moment, I live in Vienna and I am one of the organizers of ViennaJS, React Vienna, and Tech Movie Night while being active and known figure in the community.
-My time in Vienna has taught me a lot about different cultures while I've also picked up the basics of the German language.
+During my time in Vienna I was one of the organizers of ViennaJS, React Vienna, and Tech Movie Night meetups while being active and known figure in the community.
+I picked up the basics of German and appreciation for different cultures in that period.

 ## Open Source Experience